Tatjana Maria: 2025-2026: Oldest WTA 500 champion

 At age 37 and 312 days, at the 2025 Queen's Club Championships, Maria became the oldest woman to reach a WTA 500 final and the oldest WTA singles finalist since Serena Williams won the 2020 title in Auckland at age 38.
 Maria defeated Amanda Anisimova to become the "Queen of Queen's" and win her first WTA 500 title and second on grass, the first woman champion at Queen's Club for over half a century, having come through qualifying to earn the right to play the tournament.
 She was also the oldest ever winner of a WTA 500 event.

 The following month, she was runner-up at the WTA 125 Hall of Fame Open, losing to Caty McNally in the final.

+In June 2026, Maria was not awarded a wildcard to Queen's, despite being the defending champion, after her world ranking of 52 was not high enough to gain direct entry into the draw.
+Instead, she won two rounds of qualifying to reach the main draw where she lost in the second round to top seed Elena Rybakina.
+Later that month, she became the oldest ever finalist at the Eastbourne Open, aged 38, where she was beaten to the title by Madison Keys.

 Personal life

 Her father Heinrich Malek (Henryk Małek) was a Polish international handball player originally from Zabrze.

 On 8 April 2013, she married her coach, the French former tennis player Charles-Edouard Maria.
-Their first child, a daughter, was born in December 2013, and their second daughter was born in April 2021.
+Their first child, a daughter (Charlotte), was born in December 2013, and their second daughter was born in April 2021.